NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Remove stagger and push on block
     - Has +3 guard frames
 - 4A
-    - DEF window starts frame 11 and ends frame 29 (animation ends frame 49)
+    - DEF from frames 11-29, animation ends frame 49
     - Drains meter at a rate of 120 units per frame instead of 180
 - Act4A
     - Is unsubbable and untechable